About

 Preferred Qualifications

-• Successful experience teaching one or more of the core content areas preferred
+• Successful experience teaching one or more of the core content areas

 • Exemplifies a deep belief in and commitment to educational excellence for all students